LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/September/week-of-september-9th.md

 When configuring the survey in the Bot Studio, the brand must configure the ‘fallback text’ on every rich element, this way they can customize the experience for textual channels.

-**Please note:** This feature requires enablement - please contact your LivePerson account team.Quick replies will have the 'alt' property (for text fallback) defined in UMS version 3.15 which will only be rolled out in October - this means that in the first version of surveys for ABC, quick replies will not be supported.Quick replies will have the 'alt' property (for text fallback) defined in UMS version 3.15 which will only be rolled out in October - this means that in the first version of surveys for ABC, quick replies will not be supported.
+**Please note:** This feature requires enablement - please contact your LivePerson account team.This feature requires enablement - please contact your LivePerson account team.

-**Limitations:** Quick replies will have the 'alt' property (for text fallback) defined in UMS version 3.15 which will only be rolled out in October - this means that in the first version of surveys for ABC, quick replies will not be supported.Quick replies will have the 'alt' property (for text fallback) defined in UMS version 3.15 which will only be rolled out in October - this means that in the first version of surveys for ABC, quick replies will not be supported.Quick replies will have the 'alt' property (for text fallback) defined in UMS version 3.15 which will only be rolled out in October - this means that in the first version of surveys for ABC, quick replies will not be supported.Quick replies will have the 'alt' property (for text fallback) defined in UMS version 3.15 which will only be rolled out in October - this means that in the first version of surveys for ABC, quick replies will not be supported.
+**Limitations:** Quick replies will have the 'alt' property (for text fallback) defined in UMS version 3.15 which will only be rolled out in October - this means that in the first version of surveys for ABC, quick replies will not be supported.

 ![](/img/week-of-september-9th-10.png)